-Eating nuts or peanuts several times a week is associated with lower death rates, especially from cardiovascular disease.
+A large study found that eating nuts or peanuts several times a week is associated with lower death rates, especially from cardiovascular disease.
 Note that a serving is a small handful or 1.5 ounces of whole nuts or 2 tablespoons of nut butter.
-Science Daily:

 If you're looking for a simple way to lower your risk of dying from a heart attack, consider going nuts.
 Researchers at Vanderbilt University and the Shanghai Cancer Institute examined the association of peanut and nut consumption with mortality among low-income and racially diverse populations and found that intake of peanuts was associated with fewer deaths, especially from heart disease.